haileytapia/portfolio/CircularSankeyChartDomo.md

 You can customize the appearance of a circular Sankey chart in several ways, many of which are possible with the **Chart Properties** tool.
 For more information, see our [Chart Properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) article.

+{:  .important }
+> Circular Sankey charts have a 500 row limit.

 Some unique properties of circular Sankey charts are shown in the following table: